 I have eslint-plugin-react-hooks, it’s supposed to warn about this, why is this happening???

-The critical reader may slap their forehead and say…you may not NEED a useEffect! don’t you know? <link to react docs here>
+The critical reader may slap their forehead and say…you may not NEED a useEffect! don’t you know?
+(You Might Not Need an Effect)

 Sometimes you just do though.
 Ok moving on